ericmoritz/wsdemo/results.md

 I started two m1.medium AWS instances.
-On one side I started one of the servers and the other side I ran the `./runtest` command as:
+On one instance I started one of the servers and the other instance I ran the `./runtest` command as:

     sudo bash
     ulimit -n 999999
-    ./runtest 300 {host} 8000 10000
+    ./runtest 300 $SERVER_HOSTNAME 8000 10000

 After 5 minutes of running, the following stats are outputed.